dd9jn/rfc4880bis/crypto-refresh.md

 -----|-------------|-----------
 integer | An integer, big-endian encoded as a standard OpenPGP MPI | {{mpi}}
 octet string | An octet string of fixed length, that may be shorter on the wire due to leading zeros being stripped by the MPI encoding, and may need to be zero-padded before usage | {{ec-octet-string}}
+prefixed N octets | An octet string of fixed length N, prefixed with octet 0x40 to ensure no leading zero octet | {{ec-prefix}}

 ### EC Octet String Wire Format {#ec-octet-string}